-The number of HIV lab tests among residents of VCH increased steadily from the initiation of STOP HIV/AIDS, although a slight decline was observed in the second half year of 2013 in comparison to the first half year.
-Along with this steady increase in HIV lab tests, there was a declining trend in percent positivity that has levelled in 2013.
+The number of HIV lab tests among residents of VCH increased steadily from the initiation of STOP HIV/AIDS, with the highest volumes observed in S1 2014.
+Along with this steady increase in HIV lab tests, there was a declining trend in percent positivity that has levelled since 2013.